- 1. Introduction

 When using the protocol, mostly there should not be a need to share personal data about individuals.
 Organisations convening an RRP however must ensure that only those who need to know the information should attend if personal information is to be shared in the panel.

-Any processing of personal data is subject to the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (see Data Protection Act 2018 chapter).
+Any processing of personal data is subject to the requirements of the Data Protection Act 2018 and the General Data Protection Regulation (see Data Protection: Legislation and Guidance chapter).

 Appendix 1: Using the Protocol